Tallawong

 Tallawong is a suburb of Sydney in the state of New South Wales, Australia.
 Tallawong is in north-west Greater Sydney Area in the local government area of Blacktown.
 It is named after the metro station located within its boundaries, which opened in May 2019.
 Tallawong is a Dharug word meaning apple gum tree.

 History

 The majority of the suburb used to be part of Schofields.
 However, Tallawong station in the southeast is located in what used to be part of Rouse Hill.
 Until the creation of the suburb of Tallawong, there were two metro stations within the suburb of Rouse Hill, the other being Rouse Hill station.

 Tallawong was gazetted on 6 November 2020.

-Tallawong Public School will be open in 2025 at 24 Macquarie Road, Rouse Hill.
-While planning continues for the primary school, Tallawong Public School will temporarily be located on the grounds of Riverstone Public School.
+Tallawong Public School opened at 24 Macquarie Road, Rouse Hill on 22 March 2026.
+During the planning and construction of the primary school, Tallawong Public School was temporarily located on the grounds of Riverstone Public School.